quantfall/ThreatWindsPythonSDK/README.md

 ### Function get_entity_id

-_To find an entity with an id, you must call to the following function:_
+_For find an entity with an id, you must call to the following function.
+If the request is correct, the first value received **response** will be the entity found:_
 ```
-values, code = pythreatwinds_sdk.get_entity_id(value, limit, offset)
+response, code = pythreatwinds_sdk.get_entity_id(value, limit, offset)
 ```

 _Must be passed as arguments:_
-    -value: Entity ID
+    -value: Entity ID.
+Must be a string
     -limit: Must be an integer>0.
 Default 50.
 Is optional
     -offset: Must be an integer>=0.
 Default 0.
 Is optional

 ### Function get_entity_value

-_To find an entity with an value, you must call to the following function:_
+_For find an entity with an value, you must call to the following function.
+If the request is correct, the first value received **response** will be the entity found:_
 ```
-values, code = pythreatwinds_sdk.get_entity_value(value, limit, offset)
+response, code = pythreatwinds_sdk.get_entity_value(value, limit, offset)
 ```

 _Must be passed as arguments:_
-    -value: Entity value
+    -value: Entity value.
+Must be a string
     -limit: Must be an integer>0.
 Default 50.
 Is optional
     -offset: Must be an integer>=0.
 Default 0.
 Is optional